-The Yeshiva University Center for Jewish Law and Contemporary Civilization at Benjamin N. Cardozo School of Law (CJL) will begin receiving applications for its 2013-2015 Graduate Fellowship, a two-year forum for the interdisciplinary exchange of ideas between legal academia and Judaic studies, on February 1, 2013.
-Ten fellowships will be awarded, each consisting of $8,000 to be distributed over the 2013-14 and 2014-15 academic years.
+The Yeshiva University Center for Jewish Law and Contemporary Civilization at Benjamin N. Cardozo School of Law (CJL) will begin receiving applications for its 2014-2015 Graduate Fellowship, a forum for the interdisciplinary exchange of ideas between legal academia and Judaic studies, on February 1, 2014.
+Ten fellowships of $4,000 each will be awarded.

 The CJL Graduate Fellowship aims to bring legal theory into the disciplines of Jewish history and Jewish law.
 In the general academy, a new methodological connection has been forged over the last few decades between the disciplines of history and law, largely through the importation of legal theory into the study of history and comparative law.
 Legal history has raised the level of academic discourse both for historians and legal theorists, pushing both to consider important factors once outside their respective disciplines.
 This interdisciplinary sophistication, already mainstream in other fields of study, will play an important role in the future of Jewish studies.

 The Graduate Fellowship fosters a community of impressive and accomplished PhD candidates in various disciplines of Jewish studies.
 Each fellow offers a unique perspective and provides a distinctive contribution to the nascent field of Jewish law and legal theory.
 In addition to working closely with other fellows and gaining literacy in legal theory and its application to the study of Jewish texts, fellows interact regularly with prominent scholars, both in Judaic studies and legal theory, and participate in the CJL’s growing community of interdisciplinary discourse.